bsamek/evergreen-wiki/Parameterized-Builds.md

 Can parameters be changed after a patch is finalized?

 * No, parameters are **not configurable** after the patch is finalized (i.e. after Schedule Patch is pressed, or `--finalize` is used when creating the patch from the CLI.

-* Because parameters can't yet be added from the UI, this means parameters are currently also finalized after the patch is created (regardless of `--finalize` usage).

 There's another feature I'd like for parameters that doesn't exist.
 What should I do?